 The vast amount of data center distribution and the increased utilization of cloud computing has created a new challenge for the modern data center.
 As one of the most important pieces around data center optimization, clear management is absolutely critical.
 We now have concepts around data center virtualization and even the new Data Center Operating System (DCOS).
 These management platforms take DCIM, automation, cloud control, and many other data center services to a whole new level.
 Basically, these new management systems place all critical components under one management environment.

 Now, we have much more data distribution and vast data centers sharing resources over the wire.
 One of the best ways to optimize your data center is by knowing exactly what is being run on physical systems.
 From there, you’re able to make proactive decisions around resource allocation and where there needs to be improvements.
 The future data center will only continue to support more users.
 All of this will continue to drive the need for optimization-ready data center management platforms.

-Software—Defined Networking (SDN) and virtualization.
-The capabilities of the modern hypervisor are light—years ahead of what was possible just a few years ago.
+Software-defined networking (SDN) and virtualization.
+The capabilities of the modern hypervisor are light-years ahead of what was possible just a few years ago.
 We are now able to directly integrate with key APIs to reduce resource hops and drastically improve workload performance.
-Even more so are the new technologies around Software—Defined Networking, storage, security — and the data center!
+Even more so are the new technologies around software-defined networking, storage, security — and the data center!
 Our ability to abstract so many critical layers is a huge reason why we can build in many more data center efficiencies.
 New levels of network virtualization allow administrators to create vast network environments capable of spanning numerous data center across many countries.
-We are no longer bound by hardware requirements.
-Software—Defined technologies are capable of delivering many kinds of data center efficiencies at numerous different levels.
+You are no longer bound by hardware requirements.
+Software-defined technologies are capable of delivering many kinds of data center efficiencies at numerous different levels.